Lakeland Dairies

 Lakeland Dairies Group is an Irish dairy co-operative based in County Cavan, Ireland.
-It operates across sixteen counties in both Ireland and Northern Ireland.
-Lakeland Dairies processes roughly 1.9 billion litres of milk annually from 3,200 suppliers making it Ireland's largest dairy co-operative, and second largest milk processor after Tirlán.
-Lakeland Dairies currently has dedicated operations in Ireland, the United Kingdom and the United States and exports to 80 countries worldwide.
+It operates across sixteen counties on the island of Ireland, in both the Republic of Ireland and Northern Ireland.
+Lakeland Dairies processes more than 2 billion litres of milk annually from 3,200 suppliers making it Ireland's largest dairy co-operative, and second largest milk processor after Tirlán.
+Lakeland Dairies currently has dedicated operations in Ireland, the United Kingdom and the United States and exports 240 dairy products to 100 countries worldwide.